 Needhams Point Lighthouse: Needlehams Point Lighthouse stands out as a stationary lighthouse, meaning that its light did not swoop around the coast as many other lighthouses have the tendency to do.
 Today, visitors are welcome to explore the grounds that the lighthouse stands on, but they are not permitted to enter the tower.

-The following table provides some key facts regarding other kinds of places of interest to travelers.
+The following table enables you to get some details concerning other kinds of sites of interest to travelers.

 |3Ws Monument||Monument||2.7 mi.
 North of Central Bridgetown|